What is Overton’s coverage and how does it compare to other systems?

 More information on the number of sources and documents we collect

-Overton indexes more than 12M documents from more than 1700 different policy sources, making it many times larger than similar systems.
+Overton indexes more than 22M documents from more than 2,700+ different policy sources, making it larger than similar systems.

 Overton was designed specifically for working with policy rather tracking non-scholarly attention more broadly.
 The positive side of this trade-off is that we’re able to quickly add and process new policy sources and to do a better job of matching references in free text.